 Victoria’s Secret has faced numerous controversies since their very first fashion show in 1995.
 One of them included their 2014 ‘The Perfect Body’ campaign, that made it painfully clear to the millions of women who had been supporting the brand for years, that their size simply wasn’t favoured if they didn’t look like the angels themselves.

 Intentionally or not, Victoria’s Secret has continuously promoted girl-on-girl hate through their marketing, which has only been counteracted by viewers with even more girl-on-girl hate, leaving women across the world in a endless cycle of insecurity each year when November rolls around.
-Whilst Victoria’s Secret does cater to a larger rage of body types in their stores, their fashion shows have always been strict with only presenting skinny/slim models.
-Whilst I personally wouldn’t bash them for using the models that they prefer on their runway (as all fashion labels do but are not always called out on in the same way), this does become a problem for me and controversial as they continue to promote their models as the most beautiful women in the world, and women that others should aspire to be like.
+Whilst Victoria’s Secret does cater to a larger rage of body types in their stores than they do on their runways, their fashion shows have always been strict with only representing skinny/slim models.
+This does become problematic and controversial when they continue to promote their models as the most beautiful women in the world, and women that others should aspire to be like.